Back to Blog

 • Some platforms auto-respond to common questions

-• But P2P platforms generally prefer human responses
+• P2P platforms favor human responses for everything else

 Component 8: Analytics and Tracking